1933–34 Port Vale F.C. season

-The 1933–34 season was Port Vale's 28th season of football in the English Football League, and their fourth successive season (27th overall) in the Second Division.
-Finishing eighth in the second tier with 45 points, they would not reach such a peak again until 1996–97.
-It was their joint-second best ever finish after the 1930–31 season, along with the 1924–25, 1925–26, 1926–27, and 1996–97 campaigns.
+The 1933–34 season was Port Vale's 28th season of football in the English Football League, and their fourth-successive season (27th overall) in the Second Division.
+Under manager Tom Holford, the club enjoyed a breakthrough campaign — finishing 8th in the Second Division with 45 points, their best league placing since the 1930–31 season and one they would not improve upon until 1996–97.